 ●Medications and supplements that may contribute to elevated blood pressure include the following: human growth hormone, androgen hormones (anabolic steroids), nonsteroidal antiinflammatory drugs (NSAIDs), erythropoietin ("epo"), and a range of stimulants both licit and illicit (eg, caffeine, nicotine, ephedra-containing medications and supplements, amphetamines, cocaine).
 Other medications and supplements (eg, creatine) may increase the risk of complications associated with hypertension.
 (See 'Medications and supplements that can exacerbate hypertension or its complications' above.)

-- American Academy of Family Physicians, American College of Sports Medicine, American Medical Society for Sports Medicine, American Academy of Pediatrics.
+- American Academy of Family Physicians, American College of Sports Medicine, American Medical Society.
 PPE Preparticipation Physical Evaluation monograph, 4th ed, Bernhardt DT and Roberts WO (Ed), American Academy of Pediatrics, 2010.

 - Black HR, Sica D, Ferdinand K, et al. Eligibility and Disqualification Recommendations for Competitive Athletes With Cardiovascular Abnormalities: Task Force 6: Hypertension: A Scientific Statement from the American Heart Association and the American College of Cardiology.
 Circulation 2015; 132:e298.